Observation input

 var_id has equal values over model grid cells, which have range of similar observations values from raw data over them.

-If there are no observations over some grid cells than a negative var_id (integer) is assigned to them.
+If there are no observations over a set of grid cells, then a negative var_id (integer) should assigned to this set.

 dim_nx

-dim_nx: (int) This is the x-dimension of the remote sensing measurment in multi-scale Data Assimilation.
+dim_nx: (integer) This is the x-dimension of the remote sensing measurment in multi-scale Data Assimilation.

 dim_ny

-dim_ny: (int) This is the y-dimension of the remote sensing measurment in multi-scale Data Assimilation.
+dim_ny: (integer) This is the y-dimension of the remote sensing measurment in multi-scale Data Assimilation.

 Observation time flexibility